danigiri/provashell/README.md

 ####	assertPing ['message'] <'IP or DNS entry'>

 Ping the specified address with a single packet with default timeout.
 Will fail if the IP cannot be reached or the DNS entry does not resolve.
-Currently uses the default interface.
+This test currently attaches to the default network interface.

 ### Assert function return codes